i-witness/heroku-server/README.md

-# The iWitness project for fair and accountable policing
+# The iWitness Project

+> Developing mobile tech solutions to ensure fair and accountable policing.

 Hosted at https://iwitness-app.herokuapp.com/ using the [Heroku](https://www.heroku.com/) platform.
 See [iCloud](https://www.icloud.com/shortcuts/0265ae8b9bcc4dfd9b5b7ff59f58b212) for the latest under-development verion of the iOS shortcut.